Best daily deals

 At launch, the Nothing Ear 1 was riddled with bugs and connection issues.
 However, subsequent firmware updates have alleviated most of these issues, so make to update your earbuds to the latest firmware after connecting them to your device for the first time.

 Yes, the earbuds were originally only $99 USD, but Nothing increased the price of the Nothing Ear 1 to $149 USD in 2022.
 This correlates to the launch of the Nothing Ear (stick), which replaces the Ear 1 at $99 USD.
+There’s also the Nothing Ear 2 which cost more than both.

 The Nothing Ear Stick is the cheaper alternative to the Nothing Ear 1, and features a lipstick-inspired charging case.
-The Ear Stick sacrifices active noise cancelling for a smaller and lighter design.
+The Ear Stick sacrifices active noise canceling for a smaller and lighter design.
 You also get larger drivers with the Ear Stick and Bass Lock technology that measures how much bass is lost due to the fit of the earbuds in your ear and adjusts the frequency response accordingly.